RedHat-UX/red-hat-design-system/.changeset/fresh-comics-repeat.md

 Added `<rh-tag>`.

 A tag is an inline-block element component that provides a distinct visual style for metadata in a UI.
-Supports adding icon by attribute or slotted
+Supports adding icon by attribute or slotted.

 ```html
 <rh-tag>Content</rh-tag>